The Carlsberg Foundation Research Prizes

 Published:

-Rubina Raja and Jesper Qualmann Svejstrup awarded the Carlsberg Foundation Research Prizes 2024
+Klaus Mølmer and Claes Holger de Vreese awarded the Carlsberg Foundation Research Prizes 2025

 The Carlsberg Foundation Research Prizes were instituted in 2011 to mark the bicentenary of the birth of founder J.C.
 Jacobsen.
 The objective of the Carlsberg Foundation Research Prizes is to support two active researchers, in Denmark or abroad, who have made crucial contributions to basic research and enjoy widespread scientific recognition.